 Like with replication, you can enable failback to return control to the master broker after a failure event and allow clients to fail back to it.
 You can configure multiple slave brokers for a master broker, and colocate slave brokers.

-For more information about HA and failover, see High Availability and Failover in Using AMQ Broker.
+For more information about HA and failover, see Implementing high availability in Configuring AMQ Broker.